Seventh Grade

 Music 7

 All Middle School students at every skill level take general music, focusing on active music making and creation.
-Seventh graders build on prior music literacy skills, developing music technology skills including electronic notation, recording and editing so that their creative work can be mixed and produced to share with others.
-Music teachers work collaboratively with classroom teachers to create interdisciplinary and cross-curricular lessons, integrating text and concepts from English, history and STEAM classes.
-Students who elect to participate in Band, Chorus or Orchestra, receive additional, specialized instruction.
+The curriculum develops an understanding of ensemble and musicianship through experiential learning with drums, xylophones, ukuleles and technology.
+Music teachers work collaboratively with classroom teachers to create interdisciplinary and cross-curricular lessons, integrating text and concepts from English, social studies and STEAM classes.
+Students who elect to participate in Band, Chorus or Orchestra, receive additional, specialized instruction during the school day.

 Physical Education 7